NTSB: FAA Medical Oversight “Inadequate”

 Key Takeaways:

-• A 61-year-old helicopter pilot suffered an in-flight stroke, leading to a hard emergency landing that caused $220,000 in aircraft damage.
+• A 61-year-old helicopter pilot, with a history of a 2006 stroke, suffered another in-flight stroke during an EMS flight, leading to an emergency landing and $220,000 in aircraft damage.

-• The NTSB cited the FAA's inadequate oversight of the pilot's known medical condition, including a prior stroke in 2006, as a contributing factor.
+• The NTSB identified the FAA's "inadequate oversight of the pilot's known medical condition" as a contributing factor to the accident.

 See a mistake?
 Contact us.